aergoio/guide/source/smart-contracts/lua/guide.md

 ./aergocli contract call <sender> <contract> sendAergo  # fail
 ```

 ## SQL

 Aergo smart contract has `db` library that supports SQL features.

-> Note: The db package is only available on private networks([SQL TestNet](https://sqltestnet.aergoscan.io/)).
+> Note: The db package is currently only available on private networks and publicly on [SQL TestNet](https://sqltestnet.aergoscan.io/).

-The below code is a example of creating table and insert a row using `db.exec()`
+The code below is an example of creating a table and inserting a row using `db.exec()`

 ```lua
 -- creates a customer table